-Victoria McDonaugh MA (Hons), PGCE was Head of History and Head of Year with a responsibility for PSHE in a large comprehensive in Cricklewood, London.
+Victoria McDonaugh MA (Hons) PGCE, Chair of Trustees, was Head of History and Head of Year with a responsibility for PSHE in a large comprehensive in Cricklewood, London.
 She is currently a Governor of Bryanston School and was High Sheriff of Dorset in 2009/10.

 Keith Newton ACA, (Finance and PIP Director), is a member of the Australian Institute of Chartered Accountants.
 In a career of 33 years at Accenture he worked as a global management consultant specialising in strategic and technology consulting for large scale private and public sector organisations working in Sydney, Chicago, Seoul and Hong Kong.
 He is a company director, an investor, and advisor to a number of UK and international businesses and charities.
 He is currently Chairman of the West Country Branch of the Britain-Australia Society (BAS); a Director of the National Britain-Australia Society; a trustee of the BAS Education Trust – BASET; and an advisor to the board of an English public school having previously served as a Member of the Board and Chairmen of the Finance and General Purpose committee.
 He serves as a charity trustee with a specialty in finance.

 Alison Winsborough BMus, PGCE (Resources, framework and implementation) has strong experience of delivering PSE, previously as Head of PSE and Citizenship at the Sir John Colfox School and currently as Head of Citizenship and Head of Sixth Form at the Isle of Portland Aldridge Community Academy.